esasar/sandwich-shop/README.md

 ## Webdev -architecting course project

-A 'sandwich shop', that implements a simple distributed backend with multiple services communicating asyncronously via a AMPQ message queue.
+A 'sandwich shop', that implements a simple distributed backend with multiple services communicating asyncronously via a AMQP message queue.

 ## Introduction